Hi-PACE/hipace/docs/source/run/parameters.rst

 Plasma parameters
 -----------------

-For the plasma parameters, first the names of the plasmas need to be specified.
-Afterwards, the plasma parameters for each plasma are specified via ``<plasma name>.<plasma property> = ...``.
+The name of all plasma species must be specified with `plasmas.names = ...`.
+Then, properties can be set per plasma species with ``<plasma name>.<plasma property> = ...``, or sometimes for all plasma species at the same time with ``plasmas.<plasma property> = ...``.
+When both are specified, the per-species value is used.

 * ``plasmas.names`` (`string`)
     The names of the plasmas, separated by a space.